1. PINK SPINEL

 For centuries, the main historic source of red and pink spinels has been modern day Afghanistan and Tajikistan; however, spinel has also been mined in Ceylon and Burma.
 A younger mining area known especially for these beautiful pink gems today is Tanzania.

-Spinels come in many colors but the most coveted are the rarest reds, vibrant pinks and exquisite pink-orange hues.
+Spinels come in many colours but the most coveted are the traffic light reds, vibrant pinks and exquisite pink-orange hues.

 WHY YOU’LL LOVE PINK SPINEL

-Spinels have great hardness and transparency.
-Spinels have often far better clarity than pink sapphires or red rubies.
-This adds to the spinel’s excellent sparkling brilliance, which makes it one of the top gemstones for fine jewelry.
+Spinels have great hardness and transparency and often have far better clarity than pink sapphires or rubies!
+This adds to the spinel’s excellent sparkling brilliance thereby making it one of the top gemstones for fine jewellery.

 HOW TO WEAR PINK SPINEL

-"I prefer a red or pink spinel rather than a ruby or pink sapphire, as spinels are more clean (inside the stone) than rubies and sapphires, and can even sparkle more (except when you go for the best quality rubies and sapphires which are extremely rare and come with a hefty price tag)."
+"I prefer a red or pink spinel rather than a ruby or pink sapphire as spinels are more clean inside the stone than rubies and sapphires and can even sparkle more!
+(Except when you go for the best quality rubies and sapphires which are extremely rare and come with a hefty price tag)." says Eva Meijer.